fkivela/HVCtl/doc/sphinx/_build/html/_sources/usage.rst.txt

 -s, --simple	Run HVCtl with a simple command-line interface.
 				Running this UI doesn't require installing :doc:`urwid <installation>`.
 				If HVCtl is run without the -s argument, a slighlty more advanced UI will be used (see below for  an example).
--v, --virtual 	Run HVCtl with a virtual HV PSU.
+-v, --virtual 	Run HVCtl with a virtual HV generator.
-				If this argument is included, instead of sending messages to a real HV PSU, HVCtl creates a simulated virtual one and sends messages to it.
+				If this argument is included, instead of sending messages to a real HV generator, HVCtl creates a simulated, virtual one and sends messages to that.
 				This makes it possible to test HVCtl easily without having to connect to a physical HV device.

 Importing
 ---------

-HVCtl also includes an importable API for controlling the HV PSU programmatically.
+HVCtl also includes an importable API for controlling the HV generator programmatically.
-The API is used by creating an instance of the :class:`~hvctl.api.API` class and calling its methods, and the :class:`~hvctl.virtualhv.VirtualHV` class allows it to be tested without access to a physical HV PSU.
+The API is used by creating an instance of the :class:`~hvctl.api.API` class and calling its methods, and the :class:`~hvctl.virtualhv.VirtualHV` class allows it to be tested without access to a physical HV generator.
 These two classes are members of the ``hvctl`` namespace as well as the namespaces of their own modules, so they can be imported with